chriott/DeAMR/README.md

 <img src="https://i.ibb.co/tPJnVJ1/Bildschirm-foto-2023-03-14-um-19-05-09.png" width=60% height=60%>
 </p>

-I. Look up German PropBank and see if the compound word exists (e.g. `nachgesehen-01`)
+I. Look up German PropBank and see if the compound word in question exists (e.g. `nachgesehen-01`)
 ```

 if exists: use this as your annotation